vujadinovicn/vqa/README.md

 ### #1 Changing Text and Image Encoders

-Our initial modification idea is simple - form better understanding of the text and image by using better encoders!
+Our initial modification idea is simple - form a better understanding of the text and image by using better encoders!
 And what "better" nets have we uncovered since 2015?
 Transformers!

 ![](assets/transformers.png)